zhipeng-jia/snappyjs/README.md

 snappyjs#uncompress x 14.01 ops/sec ±2.06% (38 runs sampled)
 ~~~

-From the result, we see that SnappyJS has 35%~40% performance of native implementation on uncompression,
+From the result, we see that SnappyJS has 35%~45% performance of native implementation.
-and 25%~40% performance on compression.
 If input size is small, SnappyJS may have better performance than `node-snappy`.
 It is because calling native function in JS is much more expensive than calling JS function.